nushell/nushell.github.io/book/variables_and_subexpressions.md

 ## Short-hand subexpressions (row conditions)

 Nushell supports accessing columns in a subexpression using a simple short-hand.
 You may have already used this functionality before.
-If, for example, we wanted to only see rows from [`ls`](/commands/docs/ls.md) where the entry is at least ten kilobytes we can write:
+If, for example, we wanted to only see rows from [`ls`](/commands/docs/ls.md) where the entry is at least ten kilobytes we could write:

 ```
 > ls | where size > 10kb